spiffe/spire-tutorials/metrics/README.md

 # Configure SPIRE Server and Agent to Emit Telemetry

-To demonstrate how to configure the SPIRE Server and the SPIRE Agent to emit telemetry we create a scenario using Docker Compose.
-We run a SPIRE deployment with two metric collectors, StatsD and Prometheus.
-Metrics collected by StatsD will be display using Graphite
+SPIRE Servers and Agents can emit telemetry to track activities such as Server and Agent startup time, registration entry creation, X.509 SVID creation, and successful authentication.
+This Docker Compose-based tutorial demonstrates how to configure the SPIRE Server and the SPIRE Agent to emit telemetry to supported metrics collectors.
+The tutorial shows two metrics collectors, StatsD and Prometheus, receiving metrics from a SPIRE deployment.
+Metrics collected by StatsD are displayed using Graphite.

 In this tutorial you will learn how to:
 * Configure SPIRE Server and SPIRE Agent to emit telemetry